Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 One involves the definition of “offer.”
 “Offer” implies the ability of the hearer to accept or reject it.
 But that is a contingency that is excluded on Calvinist “total inability” and “sovereignty” defined as theistic determinism.

 Piper then continues with an exhortation to act, implying the ability of all who hear to do so.
 He says, “Lay down the weapons of rebellion, kneel in submission, and receive the royal amnesty…” But as a Calvinist, Piper believes in “total inability.”
 No one can do what Piper portrays as a possibility for all who hear unless they are first regenerated by God.
 “The King” would have to somehow produce the desire and actions in his subjects for them to do what he commands and for them to receive what he offers.
 Only then can they perform the list of exhortations.
 And although the King makes it seem like all can “receive the royal amnesty as a gift of imperial love,” only the elect will do so because the King will cause them to do so.
-So the King’s “royal decree,” which in language and tone certainty includes and applies to all his subjects, actually only applies to a limited number of particular subjects chosen beforehand by the King.
-As King, he controls every thought, desire, belief and action of every one of his subjects.
+So the King’s “royal decree,” which in language and tone certainly includes and applies to all his subjects, actually only applies to a limited number of particular subjects chosen beforehand by the King.
+As King, he controls every thought, desire, belief, and action of every one of his subjects.
 No one else other than whom he has chosen will “swear fealty to [their] sovereign, and rise a free and happy subject of [their] King.”
+So “The King” is acting deceitfully.

 I’ll make four observations from this examination of Piper’s text.

-Thirdly, since Calvinists demonstrate that they do not value consistency between what they say and what they believe soteriologically, I conclude that this incoherence is inherent in their exegesis and hermeneutic.
+Thirdly, since Calvinists demonstrate that they do not value consistency between what they say and what they believe soteriologically, I conclude that this incoherence is inherent in their exegesis and is indicative of a flawed hermeneutic.
 They believe the Scriptures teach their Calvinist soteriological doctrines.
 Yet, they find themselves speaking inconsistently with those doctrines.
-Therefore, instead of returning to the relevant texts to see if there is a responsible and coherent interpretation of them, they simply ignore their incoherence and accept it as part of a legitimate hermeneutic.
-They indeed function under a hermeneutic of incoherence.
-I find this perplexing and intellectually unacceptable for an evangelical hermeneutic.
+Therefore, instead of returning to the relevant texts to see if there is an exegetically responsible and coherent interpretation of them, they simply ignore their incoherence and accept it as if it is part of a legitimate hermeneutic.
+But the fact is, they function under a hermeneutic of incoherence.
+I find this perplexing and intellectually unacceptable as an evangelical hermeneutic.

 Fourthly, Calvinists are simply given a pass by non-Calvinist evangelicals to indulge in theological and conceptual incoherence in their writing and speaking.
 The logical and moral problems I have identified above are simply ignored by most Christian readers and the evangelical church in general.
-There is a troubling indifference as to the Calvinist’s incoherence.
+There is a troubling indifference to the Calvinists’ incoherence.
 The degree to which Calvinists and most evangelical Christians have come to ignore and accept the incoherence and inconsistency in Calvinist writing and speaking on the gospel is very troubling.
 It is indicative of a forfeiture of the life of the mind in evangelicalism and the embracing of theological relativism.

 Go to Example 22 – Os Guinness: Both Are True, Use Them As Needed